toddfast/js-template/README.md

 </div>
 ```

 (Notice some new attributes, like `data-jst-__cache` and `data-jst-__instance`, which were added by the template processor to track reprocessing of the template.
-You can ignore these implementation-specific details.)
+You can ignore these implementation-specific details.
+They are included here so that you're not surprised the first time you look at your processed template output.)

-All this is to say that the output of template processing is just another template.
-This capability allows *js-template* to reprocess the same template multiple times, and it's smart enough to efficiently handle complicated changes to the data like inserts and deletes.
+**All this is to say that the output of template processing is just another template!** This capability allows *js-template* to reprocess the same template multiple times, and it's smart enough to efficiently handle complicated changes to the data like inserts and deletes.

 For example, a user might alter the underlying data by clicking a button, in which case we can immediately update the view by refilling the template: